microsoft/Partner-Center-Bot/docs/Deployment.md

 # Deployment
-Deploying and configure the Partner Center Bot requires numerous configurations.
+Deploying and configuring the Partner Center Bot requires numerous configurations.
 This document will guide you through each of the configurations.
 If you need help please log an issue using the [issue tracker](https://github.com/Microsoft/Partner-Center-Bot/issues).

 ## Prerequisites